fly-language/fly-language_examples/README.md

 y = x    //Right.
 Fly generator will recognize y variable as Integer.
 ```

 2. If you have to use data structures in a function, prefer using ___const___ instead of passing parameters.
 This allows to avoid other type parsing errors.
-Here are some examples:
+Here is an example:

 ```
 var x = [[0, 1, 2], [3, 4, 5]] //Matrix declaration